 Belgian national, born 1963.
 Alain Dehaze joined Adecco Group in September 2009 as Regional Head of Northern Europe.

 Alain Dehaze trained as a commercial engineer at the ICHEC Brussels Management School, Belgium.

 From 1987 until 2000, Alain Dehaze held senior positions in a number of European countries at Henkel and ISS.
 In 2000, he became Managing Director of Creyf’s Interim in Belgium (now Start People).
 From 2002 to 2005, he was Chief Executive Officer of Solvus.
 Following the acquisition of Solvus by USG People, the Netherlands, in 2005, he became the Chief Operating Officer of USG People, with overall responsibility for operations, including the integration of Solvus.
 From September 2007 until 2009, he was CEO of the staffing services company Humares, the Netherlands.

 Since January 2016, Alain Dehaze has been Chair of the Global Apprenticeship Network (GAN).
-Furthermore, Alain Dehaze was Vice President of the Board of the European Confederation of Private Employment Agencies (Eurociett) and member of the Board of the International Confederation of Private Employment Agencies (Ciett) between December 2010 and December 2015.
+Furthermore, Alain Dehaze was Vice President of the Board of the European Confederation of Private Employment Agencies (Eurociett) and member of the Board of the World Employment Confederation (formerly Ciett) between December 2010 and December 2015.

 Regional Head of France and member of the EC since September 2015.

 French national, born 1972.
 Christophe Catoir joined Groupe Adecco France as Internal Auditor in 1995.

 Christophe Catoir graduated from the IESEG School of Management, France.